Bombing of Plaza de Mayo: Casualties

 Peronist sources claim around 400 were killed.
 In 1965, a journalist from Extra magazine claimed that once the fighting had ended near Plaza de Mayo, there were around five hundred people either dead or heavily injured.

 On 22 June 1955, commissioner Rafael C. Pugliese in the Official Police Report put the official death toll at 136 after collating the number of identified as well as unidentified bodies in the morgues of various hospitals in Buenos Aires.
 The various medical centres that received victims and helped in identification and counting the deaths were: Public Assistance (62 dead), Argerich (45 dead), Rawson (3 dead), Clínicas (7 dead), Ramos Mejía (7 dead), Alemán (2 dead), Fernandez (3 dead), Policlínico del Ministerio de Hacienda (3 dead), Policlínico Militar (2 dead), Policlínico Rivadavia (1 dead) and Morgue Judicial (1 dead).

 Of the 136 killed according to Pugliese's report, five were police officers: Senior Officer Alfredo Aulicino (head of the Personnel Section of the Communications Directorate), Sub-Inspector Rodolfo Nieto (1st Political Order Section), Agent José María Bacalja (1st Mechanical Workshop and Garage Section), Agent Ramón Alderete (Traffic Police Corps) and retired agent César Augusto Puchulu.
 The rebel and loyal military suffered a combined 44 casualties.

 In 2023, the Argentine Chamber of Deputies released an updated report claiming that among the killed were 111 trade unionists of the General Confederation of Labour (CGT) and that 6 minors, one of which was a 3-year-old had perished alongside them.

+The claim that 40 school children died when a bus was struck by a bomb during the 1955 Plaza de Mayo bombing is historically inaccurate, and historians consider it an urban legend or a politically motivated myth.
+A definitive investigation published by the National Archives of Memory (Archivo Nacional de la Memoria) meticulously cross-referenced hospital records, death certificates, and autopsy reports from the massacre.